-This deep blue and enchanting lake likes in a saucer shaped valley, at an astounding height of 8,960 ft and is surrounded by thick forests and snow-capped peaks.
-During monsoon, the lake and its nearby areas is all lush green.
-Come winters and it all get buried under a thick sheet of white in months of January and February.
-The primary source of inflow for this sweet water lake is rain water and glacier runoff/melt-water; but there is no outflow of water from the lake.
+This deep blue and enchanting lake likes in a saucer-shaped valley, at an astounding height of 8,960 ft, and is surrounded by thick forests and snow-capped peaks.
+During the monsoon, the lake and its nearby areas are all lush green.
+Come winters and it all gets buried under a thick sheet of white in months of January and February.
+The primary source of inflow for this sweet water lake is rainwater and glacier runoff/melt-water, but there is no outflow of water from the lake.

 Also read: Delhi to Prashar Lake – A Journey Memorable